williammichaelcaldwell/resume/README.md

 #### Co-Owner, Flour Power Kids Cooking Studios
 #### 2009 – present

-Co-owner of a unique retail services and educational/entertainment franchise company with 10 locations and major ongoing growth potential.
+Co-owner of a unique retail services and educational/entertainment franchise company with 10 locations and significant ongoing growth.
 Four studios were built from the "ground up" by us and then sold/converted to franchise locations.
 Six locations thus far have been sold as new franchisee territories.
 Additional Info: http://www.flourpowerstudios.com

 *I am not actively involved in day-to-day operations of this company.*